 Routes running 24 hours a day are known as Night Owl Bus Routes.
 Night Owl Bus Routes are Route 6, 14, 17, 20, 23, 33, 37, 42, 47, 52, 56, 60, 66, 73, 79, 108, 109, G, and R.

 1. First things first.
 If you have a smartphone, download the SEPTA App for schedules, maps, TransitView, and more!
 Don't worry - it's free to download.
 No smartphone?
 No problem.
 You can use a computer to find this info at septa.org or call SEPTA Customer Service at 215-580-7800 to speak to a Customer Service Representative.

 2. Grab your SEPTA Key Senior ID Card.
 Don’t have one?
 If you're 65+, you want to get a SEPTA Key Senior ID Card.
 There's no charge to get one and it allows you to ride all of SEPTA - including Regional Rail (within PA) - FOR FREE!
 You can get one at SEPTA Headquarters (1234 Market Street, Philadelphia, PA) or at your local legislator's office.
-You'll receive your card on the spot if you come to SEPTA Headquarters.
+Check with your legislator’s office for times and requirements.
+Note: You'll receive your card on the spot if you come to SEPTA Headquarters.

 If you opt to visit your legislator, it could take up to four (4) weeks to receive your card via mail.
 Click here for more info!

 3. Go to your Bus stop or station/loop.

 4. Board the bus.
 (Passenger etiquette tip: Let people off before getting on.)

 5. Tap your SEPTA Key Senior ID Card on the "validator" located next to the Bus Operator.

 6. Take a seat and watch for your stop.

 7. To request a "stop", pull the yellow cord.